 Increased franchise reporting requirements and their resulting legal costs prompted him to bring a halt to the proliferation of the franchise stores.
 These costs also encouraged him to come to a unique decision: restructuring his company into a cooperative, where individual members shared ownership of the business.
 By the close of 1981, all 32 of Johnstone’s stores and franchises were on board and ownership transferred from Shank to the new co-op members.
 The membership organized a company management structure, basing the new company’s headquarters in Portland, Oregon.
 Johnstone headquarters’ staff would report to a seven position board of directors elected from co-op members and providing each individual member store with centralized merchandising, warehousing and financial reporting services in return for a membership fee.
 This centralization of resources continues to benefit members by eliminating wasteful duplication of standard store functions and substantially reducing the members’ operations costs.

 The Changing of the Guard

 By 1985, Shank was ready to step down from his position as Johnstone’s President, and he began to search for a suitable replacement to take the helm.
 He found this, and more, in Jerry Schultz, who had joined the company in 1978 from Pacific Supply, a co-op dealing in petroleum products, fertilizer and farm supplies.
 Shank felt Schultz’s background made him the logical choice to spearhead the growth and development of the newly formed cooperative.
 And, his faith in Schultz was well founded.
 Under Schultz’s direction, Johnstone Supply grew from 75 member stores in 1985 to 245 stores nationwide in 2000.

 After 22 years at the helm, Jerry Schultz retired in August of 2000, and the Johnstone Board of Directors appointed a new president.
-Today John Tisera leads the co-op.
+Today Lance Devin leads the corporate office as CEO.